rursteve2/LeagueOfLegends-api/README.md

 # Project 2 - API's

-This project will be a website that pulls data from RIOT Games, for a popular game named League Of Legends.
+This is a website that pulls data from RIOT Games, for a popular game named League Of Legends.
 Enter a username to retrieve information including champions played, past games, and stats from those past games including kill/death/assist statistics.
-On

 # Languages used
 JavaScript with React, HTML, and CSS